SBIMB/gen3-dev/documentation/debugging_networking_issues.md

 nameserver 8.8.4.4
 nameserver 127.0.0.53
 ```
-The `/etc/resolv.conf` file needs to be symlinked to the `/run/systemd/resolve/resolv.conf` file, not the stubbed version.
+The `/etc/resolv.conf` file is symlinked to the `/run/systemd/resolve/stub-resolv.conf` file.

 The command `nslookup 146.141.8.16` gives the following result:
 ```bash